think-cell/wg21/P3429-reflection-header-dependencies.md

 * The `name` member, if present, stores a copy of a user-provided string, which is then further copied into the compiler internal storage that represents a data member specification when calling `data_member_spec`.
 * It is an error to specify both `alignment` and `width` yet the API does nothing to prevent that.
-* Adding additional options is a potential ABI break if there are runtime functions that take or return a `data_member_options_t` (which is weird, but possible).

 A design that instead provides multiple creation functions combined with setters has none of those problems.